prmadev/soapberry/docs/src/development/c4/container.md

 # container-level structure

 ```
-Sorry for the inconviniece, the documentation is still a work-in-progress.
+Ah, the documentation is still a work-in-progress.
-This section will be filled in time.
+This section shall be completed in due time.
 ```